These days, as you know, Lief and I are dividing our time between Panama and Paris.

 Our second Christmas in Panama City, we asked for help.
 Where’s the best place to buy a tree in this city, we wondered of friends.
 A big, fresh, live tree…

 We were directed to a shop called Tzanetatos, on Vía Brazil, a warehouse with pallets of hams, wine, olives, and other holiday fixings, and, in a giant refrigerated area, fresh Christmas trees, delivered direct from Canada.

 Ah, this is more like it, we thought as we stood in the refrigerated unit in our short sleeves and sandals, shivering and rubbing our hands together for warmth.
 We chose the tallest tree they had, took it home, and enjoyed it through the New Year.

 We’ve returned to this same spot for our tree every year since, remembering to wear sweaters.
 Some shoppers come dressed in snow parkas.

-Celebrating Christmas in the Tropics over the past decade, we’ve never had snow, of course, but we’ve always managed the scent of pine in the office and fresh needles underfoot.
+Celebrating Christmas in the Tropics all these years, we’ve never had snow, of course, but we’ve always managed the scent of pine in the office and fresh needles underfoot.

 In our early years in Panama, we also enjoyed watching our son participate in his annual school Christmas pageant.